GiacoBarto/giacobarto.github.io/_pages/teaching.md

 - In the spring semester of 2020, I was the tutor of the Theoretical Biophysics course, held by Prof. Frank Jülicher at the TU Dresden.

-- In the fall semester of 2025, I will be the tutor of the Mechanics laboratory course, held by Prof. Ramon Planet at the University of Barcelona.
+- In the fall semester of 2025, I was the tutor of the Mechanics laboratory course, held by Prof. Ramon Planet at the University of Barcelona.

 ### supervision